 How the Dream 100 works

-Write down the names of 100 people or companies who already have relationships with the people likely to buy your product.
+Write down the names of 100 people or companies who already have relationships with the people likely to buy one of the products from your product ecosystem.
 I’ll give you some ideas of who you should be looking for in the next section.

 Then you reach out to them and ask them if they would promote your product (or a freebie/lead magnet you’re offering) to the people they know.
 Your Dream 100 people will gain from what you’re offering because it will help them look good.
 They want to help their audience and know that you can help them in a way they can’t.
 Or they’ll help because you’re offering them a cash incentive from every sale.
 Ideally, you want all three of these.